run-ai/docs/docs/Administrator/Admin-User-Interface-Setup/Working-with-Projects.md

 To mandate __training__ jobs to run on specific node groups:

 *   Create a Project or edit an existing Project.
-*   Select "Limit to specific node groups
+*   Select "Limit to specific node groups.
 *   If the label does not yet exist, press the + sign and add the label.
-*   Press Enter to save the label
+*   Press Enter to save the label.
-*   Select the label
+*   Select the label.

 ![mceclip0.png](img/mceclip0.png)